-Did you ask yourself the question: is Brazil safe to travel in 2020?
+Did you ask yourself the question: is Brazil safe to travel to?

 Brazil.
 The home of 60% of the Amazon Rainforest and the most iconic culture of South America.